Big Tech wants to build the ‘metaverse.’ What on Earth does that mean?

 Will the metaverse actually happen?

 It’s not yet clear.
 While technological advances have made VR headsets lighter weight and more affordable in recent years, the devices are primarily used by a niche group — gamers — and have been since the beginning.
-And most gamers still don’t have a VR headset.
-Just 29 percent of the 169 million gamers in the U.S. say they own one, according to figures from the Entertainment Software Association.
+And most gamers still don’t have a VR system.
+Just 29 percent of the 169 million gamers in the United States say they own one, according to figures from the Entertainment Software Association.

-“At the moment, VR is stuck as a subset of games consoles, and it’s not self-evident that it will break out of that,” said Benedict Evans, a tech analyst and former partner at venture firm Andreessen Horowitz.
-“Gaming is a big business, and it’s hundreds of millions of people, but if not billions of people.
+“At the moment, VR is stuck as a subset of games consoles, and it’s not self-evident that it will break out of that,” said Benedict Evans, a tech analyst and former partner at the venture capital firm Andreessen Horowitz.
+“Gaming is a big business, and it’s hundreds of millions of people, but is not billions of people.
 So it’s not a universal experience.”

-Then, why are companies doing this?
+So why are companies doing this?

-It depends on who you ask.
+It depends on whom you ask.

 VR companies say it’s only a matter of time before consumers, already obsessed with social media, will want somewhere new to interact and attract digital likes.
 A metaverse could allow people tired of photo filters and video editing tools to digitally embody whole new personas and show their creativity or financial status through avatars.
 It might also drive young people to spend even more time online.

-For years Facebook has described its mission as connecting people online, whether it’s through VR, groups on the social networking app or commerce business.
-Zuckerberg argues that the metaverse is part of the company’s natural evolution, allowing people to move between VR, AR, PCs and traditional smartphones.
+Facebook for years has described its mission as connecting people online, whether it’s through virtual reality, groups on the social networking app or commerce business.
+Zuckerberg argues that the metaverse is part of the company’s natural evolution, allowing people to move between virtual reality, augmented reality, personal computers and traditional smartphones.

-In a more sinister interpretation, a widely used VR device would allow Facebook to call the shots, enabling the social media company to bypass privacy agreements app store fees charged by Google and Apple.
+In a more sinister interpretation, a widely used VR device would allow Facebook to call the shots, enabling the social media company to bypass privacy agreements and app store fees charged by Apple and Google.

-“It would allow them to do all the things they cannot do in the Apple Store or Google Play store,” said Nikita Anufriev, chief product officer of Dreamcam, a webcam VR company.
+“It would allow them to do all the things they cannot do in the Apple Store or Google Play Store,” said Nikita Anufriev, chief product officer of Dreamcam, a webcam VR company.

 It would also give Facebook and other companies a new revenue stream.
-“If you can create a universal pair or AR glasses, you own the platform under which everyone has to buy assets,” said Mike Cadoux, general manager at QRreal, a start-up creating 3-D models for VR.
+“If you can create a universal pair or AR glasses, you own the platform under which everyone has to buy assets,” said Mike Cadoux, general manager at QReal, a start-up creating 3-D models for VR.

 Other firms are likely investing in the metaverse vision because they don’t want to risk getting left behind, while some are experimenting to see what the possibilities are.

 “It’s the little kid in all of us that wants to live in a sci-fi novel.
-We want life to be fun like a game,” said Jon Morris, co-founder of Nowhere, a virtual events platform.
+We want life to be fun like a game,” said Jon Morris, a founder of Nowhere, a virtual events platform.
 “And there aren’t the tools to do it well on the Internet yet.”